digitalarche/Sentinel/Scripts/Export&Import_AnalyticsRules/ReadMe.md

 Prerequisite for using this module https://github.com/wortell/AZSentinel#prerequisites

-•	PowerShell Core
+- PowerShell Core
-•	Powershell AZ Module - tested with version 2.4.0
+- Powershell AZ Module - tested with version 2.4.0
-•	PowerShell powershell-yaml Module - tested with version 0.4.0
+- PowerShell powershell-yaml Module - tested with version 0.4.0

 ### This script will not migrate Azure Sentinel analytics rules that is:

-1. Not active
+- Not active
-2. From fusion type
+- From fusion type
-3. from 1st party alert providers (ASC\AATP\NM\IDP\MDATP)
+- From 1st party alert providers (ASC\AATP\NM\IDP\MDATP)